evolutics/yaml-template-horror-no-more-cleaner-helm-charts-with-an-object-first-method/README.md

 This text-first style has its complications.

-First, it is well known that indentation must be carefully addressed, as is done using `nindent 4` for labels.
+Maybe most well known is that indentation must be carefully addressed, as is done using `nindent 4` for labels.
 The number 4 here is sensitively tied to its context; it would have to change when used at another nesting level (for instance, to `nindent 8` for pod metadata in a deployment spec).